-- Linear function: It is a function in which all its points lie on a straight line not perpendicular and it's called linear graph function. - Equation of straight line: It is an equation represents the linear function $y = mx + b$ such that b and m are constants.
+- Linear function: It is a function in which all its points lie on a straight line not perpendicular and it's called linear graph function. - Equation of straight line: It is an equation represents the linear function $y = mx + t$ such that t and m are constants.

-Example 1 What is the distance covered by a bee in km in time unit in hours?
+Example 1 What is the distance covering by a bee in km in time unit in hours?